ai4work-stage/docs/docs/eva/ai-agents/gpt-agent/gpt-agents.md

 file.![](images/userinteaction_fileUpload.png)

 When multi-response is enabled, users can use this feature by selecting the **Additional Response** option.
-Each prompt is preconfigured but can be customized to meet specific requirements using a dropdown menu.
+Each prompt is preconfigured, but can be customized to meet specific requirements using a dropdown menu.
 Users have the flexibility to define the input source for each response, either by using the **initial input** or by selecting the output from a previous response as input